-2. Lack of Comfort: Standing for long periods of time can be daunting for many seniors, especially those with physical disabilities.
+2. Lack of Comfort: Standing for long periods of time is daunting for many seniors, especially those with physical disabilities.
 For this reason, transit systems around the United States are moving to install more benches at stops.
 This little change can make a big difference in ridership so when preparing for the silver tsunami’s imminent arrival, public transportation systems should take note.

-3. Crime: Being the victim of crime is a concern for all transit riders, but that concern is greater for those who may be more vulnerable.
+3. Crime: Being the victim of crime is a concern for all transit riders, but that concern is greater for those who are more vulnerable.
 As with transit scheduling, technology offers cities a solution: , which are well advertised, deter crime and provide added reassurance for seniors (and all riders).

 4. Expense: Transit costs for seniors are lower than for other riders.
-Recently passed federal legislation requires that seniors pay half of the normal fare in off-peak hours.
-Unfortunately, many seniors who don’t regularly use public transportation may not be aware of these discounts.
+Federal legislation requires that seniors pay half of the normal fare in off-peak hours.
+Unfortunately, many seniors who don’t regularly use public transportation are not aware of these discounts.
 Public transit systems need to actively market to and educate seniors about these discounts.

-5. A Confusing Transit Network: Even for those of us who are skilled at map reading, interpreting transit maps can be a real challenge.
-For new riders or for seniors who have no prior experience with public transportation, finding your way around an area by looking at a map can be intimidating.
+5. A Confusing Transit Network: Even for the skilled map readers, interpreting transit maps is a challenge.
+For new riders or for seniors who have no prior experience with public transportation, finding your way around an area by looking at a map is intimidating.
 The fear of taking the wrong bus or train keeps many from utilizing these services.
 Here again, education is the answer.
 Transit agencies can address this concern by sponsoring training classes for seniors, arming them with the directional information they need to feel empowered.

 The number of seniors is increasing and for many, getting from their homes to shopping centers, doctor appointments or anywhere becomes a necessity.
 Without access to cars, many seniors are still hesitant to take advantage of public transportation.
 Public transit agencies need to address these concerns through proactive steps such as making existing , installing